ModelDBRepository/244848/readme.txt

 20181008 A correction from Reshma Basak for a shell volume scaling bug in modcamechs.mod and an updated sample calcium .txt file.
 The bug resulted in quantitative but not qualitative changes.

+20220523 Updated MOD files to contain valid C++ and be compatible with the upcoming versions 8.2 and 9.0 of NEURON.